 The statistic-sample-age-set command sets time based limit for collecting samples for given statistic.
-It takes two parameters a string called name, which specifies the statistic name and integer value called duration, which specifies the time limit for given statistic in seconds.
 An example command may look like this:

 '''

 "command": "statistic-sample-age-set",

 "arguments": {

 "name": "pkt4-received",

 "duration": 1245

 }

 '''

 The server will respond with message about successfully set limit for the given statistic, with a result set to 0 indicating success and an empty parameters field.
 If an error is encountered (e.g. the requested statistic was not found), the server returns a status code of 1 (error) and the text field contains the error description.